durkeepk/website/content/home/about.md

 # About Me

-I'm a doctoral student studying individual differences and evolutionary psychology in the Buss Lab at UT Austin.
+I'm studying individual differences and evolutionary psychology in the Buss Lab at UT Austin.
 I spend most of my time researching psychological underpinnings of human social hierarchies and how they relate to personality variation.
 In my spare time, I try to play music and do outdoorsy stuff.